 After I saw this recipe on Pinterest, I knew I needed to make them this year.
 I love Snickerdoodle cookies and the same with pumpkin cookies, so why not put them together.

 These pumpkin snickerdoodle cookies are the bomb!
 They were easy to make and taste awesome.
-They taste similiar to a molasses cookie but with a pumpkin flavor, if that makes sense to you.
+They taste similar to a molasses cookie but with a pumpkin flavor if that makes sense to you.